joshukraine/mac-bootstrap/README.md

 sh bootstrap 2>&1 | tee ~/bootstrap.log
 ```

-WARNING: This script will ask for your admin password multiple times.
+WARNING: This script will ask for your sudo password multiple times.
 You'll need to babysit it for a while. 😉

 ## What does it do?